MetOffice/simulation-systems/source/Reviewers/codereview.rst

     The Ticket Summary/Code Review templates in each repository contain the details of when testing against other repositories are required.
-These highlight where the code is likely to interact. *e.g. if code in the shared/science folder in* *JULES is modified then both the UM and LFRIc test suites will need to be run with that change.*
+These highlight where the code is likely to interact. *e.g. if code in the shared/science folder in* *JULES is modified then both the UM and LFRIc Apps test suites will need to be run with that change.*

     If this testing doesn't pass then either
         a) the change in ticket will need modifying so that the parent repository's test suite passes